-Lubricate and install the O-ring(s) (O) on the housing assembly (04A) or the head assembly (01A).
+Lubricate and install the gaskets or O-ring(s) (10C) on the head assembly (01A).
 Secure the relief valve (10A) with the capscrews (B).

 Do not return the pump to service without the warning plate (10AB) installed.
 Failure to observe the warning on the plate could result in destruction of the pump, and injury or death to personnel.